Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

 Our experienced work injury attorneys can help you understand your legal options and determine how much compensation you’re owed.
 Schedule your free consultation today.

 Once a shoulder is injured, recovery can be painfully slow, eliminating or reducing a worker’s ability to perform.
-In 2014, shoulder injuries caused workers to miss an average of 26 days of work, more than any other body part.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2014, shoulder injuries caused workers to miss an average of 26 days of work, more than any other body part.

-The statistics also show that certain industries have higher rates of should industries than others.
+Statistics also show that certain industries have higher rates of shoulder injuries than others.
 For example, natural resources, construction, and maintenance (NRCM) occupations had higher incidence rates for shoulder injuries than all other occupations.

 Much like neck and back injuries, to qualify for workers’ compensation benefits for a work-related shoulder injury, one of the following statements must be true: